CraneStation/wasmtime-wasi/README.md

 ![Minimum rustc 1.30](https://img.shields.io/badge/rustc-1.30+-green.svg)

-Wasmtime is complete enough to pass the WebAssembly spec testsuite, and supports a new experimental system API called [Capability Oriented WebAssembly Syscalls], or WASI.
+Wasmtime is complete enough to pass the WebAssembly spec testsuite, and supports a new experimental system API called [WebAssembly System Interface], or WASI.

 WASI is derived from and very similar to [CloudABI], and benefits greatly from CloudABI's clean and thoughtful capability-based design.
 WASI differs from